 Made up of nearly 800 species of bacteria residing in our mouth, throat, nose, and ears, this special ecosystem filters everything we ingest or inhale, and considering that we swallow close to one trillion bacteria each day (6 million alone in a vegan diet!1), keeping this mighty microbiome in tip top shape definitely does a body good!

-We know that a balanced oral microbiome brimming with tons of beneficial bacteria (aka probiotics) can block unwanted invaders from making it deep into our delicate gut environment, but how exactly does it benefit our ENT health?
+We know that a balanced oral microbiome brimming with tons of beneficial bacteria (aka probiotics) can help to block unwanted invaders from making it deep into our delicate gut environment, but how exactly does it benefit our ENT health?

-Best Probiotics for Winter Health
+Best Probiotics for Kids' Winter ENT Health

 When it comes to the oral microbiome, certain bacteria are especially helpful in staving off the bad guys during the cold winter months.
 In particular, strains of the friendly Streptococcus salivarius microbe are veritable superheroes for ENT wellness.